Our foam cornices are durable, sturdy, lightweight and easy to use.

 3. Is Deco Wrap adjustable?
 Deco Wrap can be cut down with a kitchen knife and glued together with a hot glue gun, foam spray adhesive or fabric glue to fit any size window.

 4. How far from the wall are they when mounted?
 Our P-Hooks are 5″ long and go 1″ into the wall and 2″ into the back slit of the cornice so our Deco Wrap window treatments will have a clearance from the back of the treatment to the wall of approximately 2”.

 6. Do you have elbow returns?
-No, but it is possible to make them by mitering and gluing the foam at a ninety degree angle and then wrapping and tucking the fabric.
+No, but you can make them by mitering and pinning the foam at a ninety degree angle.
+Click HERE for more information.

 7. Do they cover bay windows?
 Yes.
 You can miter the ends to fit together at the corners or simply butt the straight ends together at the corners and cover over the seam with a fabric accent.